-Our classes aim is to provide expectant parents with the knowledge and confidence to successfully breastfeed.
+Our Breastfeeding Education Classes (BECs) aim to provide expectant parents with the knowledge and confidence to successfully breastfeed.

 Australian research has shown that many mothers wish they had received more preparation for breastfeeding and the early months of parenting prior to the birth of their baby.
 Attending an Breastfeeding Education Class complements and expands on any knowledge gained at antenatal classes and gives you the opportunity to:

 - Learn some of the skills you will need to care for your new baby